CDPHE-bioinformatics/CDPHE-SARS-CoV-2/docs/nextstrain_workflow.md

 # Nextstrain Workflow

-We use the publicly available [Nexstrain workflow](https://dockstore.org/workflows/github.com/broadinstitute/viral-pipelines/sarscov2_nextstrain:master?tab=info) to generate Nextstrain builds, and then transfer the results using this transfer workflow.
+We use the publicly available [Nextstrain workflow](https://dockstore.org/workflows/github.com/broadinstitute/viral-pipelines/sarscov2_nextstrain:master?tab=info) to generate Nextstrain builds, and then transfer the results using this transfer workflow.

 This workflow transfers the output file generated from the publicly available [sarscov2_nextstrain workflow](https://dockstore.org/workflows/github.com/broadinstitute/viral-pipelines/sarscov2_nextstrain:master?tab=info) to a user specified google bucket.
 Below is a summary of the workflow input variables along with the syntax used for the attribute column when setting up the workflow to run on Terra.bio.
-For the attributes, the "this.sample{terra_datatable_name}s." syntax refers Terra to pull the variable from the terra datatable as used for sample sets.
+For the attributes, the "this.sample{terra_data_table_name}s." syntax tells Terra to pull the variable from the sample-level terra data table.
 The Google Bucket path describes where in the user google bucket the output file is transferred to.

 ## Inputs